Virtual Private Network (VPN)

-When you're away from campus, but need to share or access Princeton information, the Secure Remote Access System (SRA)—also known as VPN—protects both you and the University's servers and network.
-SRA is a virtual connection that routes all Internet activity from your computer through Princeton's servers, no matter where you are in the world.
+When you're away from campus, but need to share or access Princeton information, use Princeton's GlobalProtect virtual private network (VPN).
+Using a VPN protects both you and the University's servers and network.
+GlobalProtect VPN is a virtual connection that routes all Internet activity from your computer through Princeton's servers, no matter where you are in the world.

-When sharing or accessing University information from off-campus—especially when on wifi in a public place, or when sharing Restricted or Confidential information—use SRA.
-SRA provides anytime access to the University network.
+When sharing or accessing University information from off-campus—especially when on wifi in a public place, or when sharing Restricted or Confidential information—use Princeton's Global Protect VPN.
+GlobalProtect VPN provides anytime access to the University network.
 It also leverages existing network security tools, including the firewall.
 This helps safeguard information through:

 - Secure delivery: Personal and Princeton information is safely delivered in accordance with firewall rules

 - Restricted access: Unwanted traffic is kept off of Princeton's servers

 - Access to Princeton-specific services: Use the services you need without compromising the network

 The easiest way to access protected applications is through the GlobalProtect Portal on the web.
 For this, all you need is a web browser.
 Some Princeton applications available through this portal are:

 - Enter your Princeton NetID, your password, and click Log in.

 - The system will send a Duo request to your default device.
 Approve the Duo request.